JaceRockman/modular-roleplaying-framework-beta/readme.md

 ### Interop ([Transit-cljs](https://github.com/cognitect/transit-cljs))

-This could be good for exporting json/edn/other data files if I want to interop ith sites like Alchemy RPG or Roll20.
+This could be good for exporting json/edn/other data files if I want to interop with sites like Alchemy RPG or Roll20.

 ### Local Instances ([Datascript](https://github.com/tonsky/datascript))

-I have to look into this some more, but it could potentially be a good way to play offline.
+I have to look into this some more, but it could potentially be a good way to use the application offline.